jimdeselms/yaxon/README.md

 In addition to a syntactic convenience for tagging `null` (instead of `@Tag: null`, you can do `@Tag.`)

+## YAXON variables
+In YAXON, you can use variables to repeat snippets of your document.
+You can also use them to add tags to a node in the document without actually finding that node and modifying it.
+You might have a very large document that defines a node deep in its structure, and for clarity's sake, you might define its tags in multiple places in the document.
+If you use a library that allows you to read in multiple documents, this can give you a method of merging multiple disparate domains into one large document.

+Define variables like this:

+    $newtonZip = 02465

+And reference a variable like this:

+    {
+        name: Fred
+        city: Newton
+        zip code: $newtonZip
+    }

+**Note:** Variables must be unique throughout the document.
+Consider using some kind of prefix to namespace your tags.
+### Amending nodes

+You can use variables to add more tags to a node defined elsewhere in your document.

+Let's say you have a document that defines a very deep structure:

+    {
+        ...
+            {
+                address.
+                city.
+                $zipCode = zip code.
+            }

+    @DisplayName(name: Zip Code)
+    $zipCode.

+or:

+    $zipCode: @DisplayName(name: Zip Code).

 ## YAXON strings
 In YAXON, you can always wrap strings in single quotes (') or double quotes (").